-With the growing season limited in our northern climate, there can be a sense of loss with the coming of winter.
-But that doesn’t have to be the case!
+With a limited growing season in our northern climate, there can be a sense of loss with the coming of winter.
+But that doesn't have to be the case!
 By planting with winter interest in mind, we can extend the natural beauty of your yard and garden to be year round!

 What is Winter Interest?

 Winter interest is any sort of plant material that remains standing above the snowline all winter.
 By breaking up the field of white created by a thick layer of snow, winter interest plants provide ornamental as well as nutritional content to the garden in what is considered the “off season”.

 Obvious sources of winter interest include evergreen shrubs and trees, as well as any ornamental shrub.
 Some shrubs lend themselves to being more “interesting” by carrying fruit or seed heads through the winter.
 Hydrangea that hold onto their flowers through autumns storms have an ethereal beauty when dusted with snow.
 And examples like Red Twig Dogwood and Curly Willow have obvious standout characteristics, given in their very names!